Sustainability is the red thread in our future.

 The UN’s global goals emphasize responsible consumption with less food waste, sustainable procurement procedures and a society informed about sustainable development.
 They also bring attention to the strengthening of local culture and production in relation to tourism.
 This is in the spirit of the Slow Food Movement, which campaigns for the production and consumption of clean foods and increased awareness of the preservation of culinary culture and the importance of small producers.

 According to sustainability experts, increased production and consumption of local food can improve sustainability in the food value chain.
 This is not to say that adverse effects are automatically reduced by local food production and consumption.
-However, shorter distribution channels lessen the carbon footprint, and a direct link between producers and consumers increases mutual understanding.
+However, shorter distribution channels can under certain circumstances lessen the carbon footprint.
+Shorter supply chains connects producers and consumers and increases mutual understanding.
 Also, local production supports smaller-scale farming, providing opportunities for more varied crops and food-based tourism that serves both foreign and domestic visitors.
 Our conditions allow for sustainable quality food productions, but we could do more to use them in our favor.

 In 2015, the Government of Iceland tasked the Minister of Fisheries and Agriculture with setting a policy to reinforce Iceland’s bioeconomy.
 This work is aimed at ways to support sustainable development industries across agriculture, fisheries and food processing.
 In addition, many Icelandic local governments have worked on long-term plans for their regions.
 The government’s 2017 coalition agreement states that the its agricultural policy will be based on clean agriculture, from the products to the environment, and reduced carbon emissions.